Gametrics/standards/grc.md

 ## Conflicting Codes & other considerations

-Generally speaking, the “rules” for a VGCC are:
+Generally speaking, the "rules" for a VGCC are:

 1. Codes **MUST NOT** conflict with one another under any circumstances.
 Any situation which would result in a conflict a case where one or multiple codes must be adjusted, or an unforeseen design flaw with the VGCC standard.
 2. Codes in the [hardware](#hardware) field are considered intrinsic to the identity of the item being cataloged, and are never changed unless correcting an error.
 The attributes should be written according to their validity *at the time of manufacture*.